yaraalaa0/hrc_Sofar/README.md

 ### 3- Fast cube collection using two arms simultaneously (needs improvement)

-The moveit controller uses normal planning to pose target for all the four trajectories (rarely, it leads to non-straight motions in the 2nd and 3rd trajectories).
-The task manager only uses the two arms simultaneously to move the cubes.
+The task manager uses the two arms simultaneously to move the cubes.
 This leads to very fast behaviour.
-However, sometimes, the two arms collide with each othe in the middle placement.
+However, sometimes, the two arms collide with each other in the middle placement.
 A form of arm collision avoidance needs to be developed.

 - Start the ROS-Unity communication and the task manager node: